shashankcheema/faq-chat-bot/sum.md

 | Not Tailoring Alerts to Different Audiences | Relevant parties might miss crucial alerts. | Tailor alert recipients based on roles and responsibilities. |
 | Neglecting Alert Testing and Review | Risk of malfunctioning or ineffective alerts. | Regularly test and review the alerting system for effectiveness. |
 | Ignoring Alert Histories and Trends | Missed opportunities for proactive

+Challenges in the Current Ecosystem:

+Lack of Metadata for Models: There is a notable absence of metadata for both batch and real-time models.
+This metadata is essential for certain value streams, and its absence hinders effective analysis and utilization.

+Inconsistency in Model Execution Patterns: The modelers' team, particularly for batch model job executions, is not adhering to a standardized pattern.
+Instead, there is a tendency to create ad-hoc jobs to address issues as they arise.
+This approach is counterproductive and leads to confusion regarding the accuracy of success rate metrics.

+Discrepancies in Feature Offerings: There is noticeable uncertainty concerning the features provided by the DNA team compared to the Enterprise OCP/CLS teams.
+For instance, the CLS mapping features differ between DNA and Enterprise offerings.
+Additionally, there are disparities in available tools, such as the absence of the OTEL collector in DNA, which is available in Enterprise environments.